John-niu-07/BPE/README.md

 its adversarial examples have similar behaviors as its triggered images.
 ![Image](backdoor_feat_ill.png)

-Based on these observations, a novel progressive Backdoor Erasing (PBE) algorithm is proposed to progressively purify the infected model by leveraging untargeted adversarial attacks.
+Based on these observations, a novel **Progressive Backdoor Erasing (PBE)** algorithm is proposed to progressively purify the infected model by leveraging untargeted adversarial attacks.

 This is an implementation of the CVPR 2023 Paper **[Progressive Backdoor Erasing via connecting Backdoor and Adversarial Attacks](https://arxiv.org/abs/2202.06312)** in Pytorch.
 This repository includes: